Pekan, Pahang

 Pekan is a town in Pekan District, Pahang, Malaysia.
 It is also the royal capital of the state.
 Its name comes from a flower, the Bunga Pekan.
 Pekan is also the name of the district the town is situated in, and a parliamentary constituency in its own right.
 It is the home of the state's royal family headed by Sultan Abdullah of Pahang.
-It is also the hometown of the second Prime Minister of Malaysia, Tun Abdul Razak Hussein, and his son, former prime minister Datuk Seri Najib Razak.
-Najib is also Pekan's current Member of Parliament.
+It is also the hometown of the second Prime Minister of Malaysia, Tun Abdul Razak Hussein, and his son, sixth prime minister Datuk Seri Najib Razak.
+Both were Pekan's Member of Parliament.

 The Masjid Abdullah, a landmark in Pekan which dates from the 1920s, and the newer Abu Bakar Royal Mosque is near the Sultan Abu Bakar Museum.
 The stretch by the river bank from the Abu Bakar Royal Mosque heading towards the Sultan Abu Bakar Museum is Pekan's Heritage Route.

 History

 According to local lore, a flowering plant named Bunga Pekan used to grow wild along the banks of Pahang River, and the town was therefore so named.
 The flower is said to be white like jasmine, although the particular plant species is also said to have become extinct.
 The river at the Pekan town (near Mengkasar village) is also called Pekan River, however there is no evidence that Pekan derived its name from this river.
 Other sources say the name "Pekan" came from "Pekan Sehari" (Pekan Sehari or Sunday Market still exists today), and the word "Sehari" was eventually omitted and the locals simply called it "Pekan".

 Pekan is thought to have been in existence since the time of Old Pahang Kingdom.
 The old name was Inderapura, although it was also commonly known with the short form 'Pura', which some Malays called Pekan.
 The old capital was located on both the left and right banks of Sungai Pahang and Sungai Pahang Tua up to Tanjung Langgar.
 The town was divided into Pekan Baharu and Pekan Lama (New and Old Pekan), and the old name for Pekan Baharu used to be Kampung Cina.
 Several Arab and Chinese writers mentioned Pekan.

 During the late 19th century, relations between the sultan and local villagers were close.
 For example, when a gong in the palace was struck, local villagers would assemble to the palace for the sultan's service such as accompanying him on a hunting expedition.

 The villagers at Kampong Mengkasar, about one kilometre from Pekan in the direction of Kuantan, are said to be direct descendants of Tok Tuan from Makassar in Sulawesi, Indonesia.
 Among the well-known figures, Tun Abdul Razak was recognised as having a Sulawesi heritage.